 Insulators For RV Vent Fan And Skylight Vent Covers

 Lots of people use RV vent cover insulators (basically pillows) to block the light and heat from a vent.
-Unfortunately, it also blocks escaping heat from that vent and cool air from getting in.
+Unfortunately, it also blocks escaping heat from that vent and prevents cool air from getting in.

 RV vent insulator